 Employment Contracts and Compensation Agreements

 An employment contract can take the form of a traditional written agreement that is signed and agreed to by the employer and employee.
-More frequently, however, employment agreements are "implied" – from verbal statements or actions taken by the employer and employee, company memoranda or employee handbooks, or policies adopted during employment.
+However, more often employment agreements are "implied" from verbal statements or actions taken by the employer and employee, company memoranda or employee handbooks, or policies adopted during employment.

-One of the advantages of formal agreements is that the employer and the prospective employee can get an understanding of the job responsibilities and expectations.
+One of the advantages of formal agreements is that the employer and the prospective employee can get an understanding of the job responsibilities and expectations before the job begins.
 Whether the employment agreement involves independent contractors or full-time employment, it could be essential to have clear definitions and explanations of the duties and obligations of both parties.

 Termination and "At-Will" Employment

 Employees often use employment contracts to show that the employer's right to fire an employee was limited.
 In most states, employment is generally considered "at will," meaning that the employer can fire the employee at any time.
-An employer's right to fire an employee may be limited, however, where the employee can show that the employer entered into either an explicit contract to retain the employee for a certain length of time or an "implied contract" which dictates that employment will be terminated only for cause.
+However, an employer's right to fire an employee may be limited where the employee can show that the employer entered into an explicit contract to retain the employee for a certain length of time.
+Alternatively, "implied contract" may dictate that employment will be terminated only for cause.

 Finally, a few states recognize an implied contract of employment where an employer has engaged in a "course of dealing" over the years, for example, by keeping employees on as long as they maintained specific performance standards.
 As a result, an employee may claim that they may not be fired as long as they continue to meet those standards.